1429

 City constitution (core letter) Alsfeld city archive

-In the last two decades of the 14th century, Landgrave Hermann II had a residence built in Alsfeld and granted the growing guilds in the town the right to elect “four men from among themselves each year to participate in the decisions of the council, and even to control them.
-This early form of civic self-government naturally displeased the long-established patrician families, whose influence had been pushed back.
+In the last two decades of the 14th century, Landgrave Hermann II had a castle built in Alsfeld and granted the growing guilds in the city the right to annually “elect four men from among them to participate in the decisions of the council, and even to monitor them.”